BROADSoftware/elastic_modules/README.md

 - If yes, this means existing index is compliant with our provided definition.
 So, we can stop processing and return successfully.
 - If no, the module will try to adjust if possible.
 For this it can use the [Update Indices Settings](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-update-settings.html) API or the [Put Mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-put-mapping.html) one.

-Note that such adjustement have some limitation.
+Note that such adjustment have some limitation.
 For example, one can update the `number_of_replicas`, but not the `number_of_shards`.
 Refer to the links to the API above for more information about what can be updated in an open index.

 In the case where index can't be updated to fulfill provided definition, an error is generated.
-Index need to be deleted.
-(This can be achieved by using this module with `state: absent`)

-Anoter point to take in account is, for the comparison to be effective, the provided definition must be defined as it will be retrieved by the [Get index](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-get-index.html) API.
+Another point to take in account is, for the comparison to be effective, the provided definition must be defined as it will be retrieved by the [Get index](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-get-index.html) API.

 For example, when retrieving an index, you will get the setting definition like: